pascualgroup/varmodel3/post_analysis/README.md

 The input file name should not contain a `.` except before the extension (*e.g.,* `input_file_name.txt`).
 To run it, ensure that you are using Python v.3.7, and have installed the following dependencies: [os](https://docs.python.org/3/library/os.html), [argparse](https://docs.python.org/3/library/argparse.html), and [sys](https://docs.python.org/3/library/sys.html).

 ## Calculate targets
 This script calculates the targets for the model fitting.
 These targets correspond to five diversity metrics: the prevalence, multiplicty of infection (MOI), pairwise type sharing (PTS), and number of strains and genes.
-It uses the "sampled_host", "sampled_infections", and "sampled_infection_genes" tables from the varmodel3 output database (in [SQLite3 format](https://www.sqlite.org/fileformat.html)).
+It uses the 'sampled_host', 'sampled_infections', and 'sampled_infection_genes' tables from the varmodel3 output database (in [SQLite3 format](https://www.sqlite.org/fileformat.html)).
 When the `varmodel3` simulations involved very high diversity (*e.g.,* `n_genes_initial > 20000)`, the PTS is only calculated for a subsample of 1,000 strains to avoid potential memory issues.
 To account for measurement error, calculations can be done with a measurement model using `--measurement`.
 If so, it is required to provide an additional file describing the distribution of the number of gene per monoclonal infection ([Labbe *et al.* 2022](https://www.biorxiv.org/content/10.1101/2022.06.27.497801v1)).
 The later should contains two columns: 1) the number of genes per monoclonal infection, and 2) the weight reflecting the gene counts density function).
 If `--measurement` is used, it is also required to provide the proportion of host to keep for the calculations (e.g. proportion of infections that can be detected by microscopy).

 #### Example command
 `python Targets.py --inputfile '/path/to/file.txt' --time 300 --measurement --distribution '/path/to/distribution.txt' --prop 0.57`